 - The menu bar, as explained in this section. - Network conflict messages.
-For more information, see "Network Conflict Messages," page B-8.
+For more information on network conflict messages, see "Network Conflict Messages," page C-7.

 To see a list of users in the company you are logged in to

 1. Select File/List Users/Company Users from the menu bar.
 The List Company Users dialog appears.
 The dialog lists the login IDs of all other users currently logged into the company.